BYLAWS OF ADVISORY NEIGHBORHOOD COMMISSION 6B

 A. There shall be three categories of committees: a) standing committees; b) special committees; and c) task forces.
 Standing committees are those created permanently by vote of the Commission.
 Special committees and task forces are those created temporarily by the Commission or the Executive Committee.

-B. The ANC shall have the following standing committees: a) Alcohol Beverage Control Committee; b) Planning and Zoning Committee; and c) any such standing committee as established by the Commission.
+B. The Commission shall have the following standing committees: a) Alcohol Beverage Control Committee; b) Planning and Zoning Committee; c) Transportation Committee and d) any such standing committee as established by the Commission.